heltan/Chat-App/README.md

-# Getting Started with Create React App
+# A chat application

+Signup, login, add friends and send messages.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts